yue/wey/README.md

 ### Intilization involves multiple web API calls

-To sign in and load channels, we have to call multiple web APIs.
-For example `rtm.start` to start RTM client, `team.info` to get team information, `users.list` to list team's users, `channels.list` and `groups.list` to list all public and private channels, `channels.history` to read past messages.
+To sign in and load channels, we have to send multiple requests.
+For example `rtm.start` to start RTM client, `team.info` to get team information, `users.list` to list team's users, `channels.list` and `groups.list` to list all public and private channels, `channels.history` to read messages history.

+Also the `channels.list` can not reliably give unread states of channels, we need to call `channels.info` API for every channel to get correct unread states.

 So from opening the app to finally reading the messages, there are more than 7 slow HTTPS requests involved.